Call us!

 Specialists checklist

-• Implantology and rehabilitation: demonstrable experience in complex implants, All-on-4, bone regeneration, and complete rehabilitations.
+• Implantology and rehabilitation: demonstrable experience in complex implants, all-on-4 and all-on-6, bone regeneration and complete rehabilitations.

-• Endodontics and periodontics: focused on saving teeth and preparing the mouth for major treatments.
+• Endodontics and periodontics: aimed at saving teeth and preparing the mouth for major treatments.

 • Orthodontics: mastery of braces and Invisalign/invisible orthodontics, with digital planning.

-• Dental aesthetics: experience in smile design, veneers, and high aesthetic resins.
+• Dental esthetics: experience in smile design, veneers and high esthetic resins.

-• Pediatric dentistry: specific programs for children and families, friendly area, and communication with parents.
+• Pediatric DentistryChildren’s and family specific programs, friendly area and communication with parents.

 The minimum you should see